gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

+- Need a 'cross-platform' and 'platform-specific' source set.
 - Add input source sets to binaries.
 - Move source sets from `cpp.sourceSets` container to `source` container.
 - Add a convention for C and C++ source directories.